 An inception mission for the project was conducted in March-April 2003 by representatives of CIDA, Salasan, Cowater International and SPO.
-SPO has engaged a consultant to develop and implement an effective strategy to enhance women's participation in the devolution process; both at beneficiary and decision-maker level, and to ensure that gender considerations are effectively integrated in the project.
+SPO has engaged a consultant to develop and implement an effective strategy to enhance women's participation in the devolution process, both at beneficiary and decision-maker level, and to ensure that gender considerations are effectively integrated in the project.

-Getting the Balance Right
+Getting the Balance Right Project

-The 'Getting the Balance Right' project is supported by the Gender Equality Project, which is funded by Department for International Development (DFID), UK.
+SPO was selected to implement the 'Getting the Balance Right' project, which is supported by the Gender Equality Project funded by Department for International Development (DFID), UK.
 It is aimed at linking women councillors with various financial and non-financial resources available at district level so that they can fully utilize their 33-percent representation to promote women's development in the country.